-Here’s what we’re doing as a small business to minimize our ecological footprint, plus some extra background information on our sustainability decisions:
+Here’s what we’re doing to minimize our ecological footprint, plus some extra background information on our sustainability decisions:

 It’s no secret that the fashion industry is the second largest polluter on the planet, contaminating fresh water resources and generating a whopping 10% of global carbon emissions.
 16 billion pounds of textiles are thrown away each year as a result of fast fashion, which encourages consumers to buy new clothing at super low cost and quality, lasting just long enough to keep up with the trends, only to be worn out and thrown away in a few months’ time.